How to Earn Passive Income in India in 2026: Best Sources, Zero Investment Options and Tax Guide

 - People who want real estate exposure without a high investment

 Would you believe earning commission by just promoting a product or service in your blog, YouTube channel, or social media?
 Yes, that is possible with affiliate marketing.
 Affiliate marketing can turn out to be an excellent source of passive income if used properly.
-Though the returns depend on the traffic and niche of the product or service, building trust among your audience can help you leverage this as a good source.

 Who should consider this: